-Joint venturing can be one of the fastest ways to jumpstart your business.
-Instead of relying exclusively on your own resources, a joint venture (JV) allows you to tap into established partners who may have superior marketing, sales, production or operational capability.
-This empowers you to seize opportunities that would be beyond your grasp if you were going it alone.
+Entering a joint venture can be one of the fastest ways to jumpstart your business.
+Instead of relying exclusively on your own resources, a joint venture agreement allows you to tap into established partners who might have superior marketing, sales, production or operational capability.

 What Is a Joint Venture?